idvorkin/play-google-nlp/README.md

 - Worked around by creating a seperate repo for the WSL side, and override files with symlinks to the windows side, this lets me edit in VS, and run from WSL, after I rebuild.
 - Setting credentials consistely in C# in both Windows/WSL is painful so I did the work in code.

+#### Watson ?

+Sorry, I named the repository poorly.
+I'll also be doing some watson experimentation here.